1688 Germantown Quaker Petition Against Slavery: Contents of the petition

-In 1688, five years after Germantown was founded, Pastorius and three other men petitioned the Dublin Quaker Meeting.
-The men gathered at Thones Kunders's house and wrote a petition based upon the Bible's Golden Rule, "Do unto others as you would have them do unto you," urging the Meeting to abolish slavery.
+In 1688, five years after Germantown was founded, Pastorius, Garret Hendericks, Derick op den Graeff, and Abraham op den Graeff petitioned the Dublin Quaker meeting.
+The men gathered at Thones Kunders's house and wrote a petition based upon the Bible's Golden Rule, "Do unto others as you would have them do unto you", urging the meeting to abolish slavery.
 It is an unconventional text in that it avoids the expected salutation to fellow Quakers and does not contain references to Jesus and God.
 It argues that every human, regardless of belief, color, or ethnicity, has rights that should not be violated.

 Throughout the petition the reference to the Golden Rule is used to argue against slavery and for universal human rights.
 On first reading, the argument presented in the petition seems indirect.
-Nowhere is the Meeting specifically asked to condemn the practice of slavery.
-Instead, in reference to the Golden Rule, the four men ask why Christians are allowed to buy and own slaves, almost in mock sarcasm, to get the slaveowners to see their point.
+Nowhere is the meeting specifically asked to condemn the practice of slavery.
+Instead, in reference to the Golden Rule, the four men ask why Christians are allowed to buy and own slaves, almost in mock sarcasm, to get the slave owners to see their point.
 In doing so, it arguably was very successful, but it would be easy to miss the sophistication of their argument.
 They emphatically argue that in their society the capture and sale of ordinary people as slaves, where husband, wife and children are separated, would not be tolerated, again referring to the Golden Rule.

 The four men also assert that according to the Golden Rule, the slaves would have the right to revolt, and that inviting more people to the new land would be difficult if prospective settlers saw the contradiction inherent in slavery.
 In mentioning the possibility of a slave revolt, they clearly were suggesting to that slavery would discourage potential settlers from emigrating to the American colonies.
 In the Caribbean colonies there had been many slave revolts over several decades, so the possibility was real.
 However, the power of the argument for potential settlers from Europe was more than the fear of a revolt—it was that any such revolt would be justifiable according to the Golden Rule.
 This logic strengthened the newly defined universal rights, which applied to all humans, not just the "civilized".
 The petition has several examples of such counter-intuitive but forceful arguments to push the slave-owning reader off his balance.

 The petition contains several points of difficulty for the reader unfamiliar with history.
 First, the petition's grammar seems unusual today but reflects the Krefelders' incomplete knowledge of English as well as typical pre-modern use of variable spelling.
-The original wording includes "ye." which is a contraction of the word "the", and might be confused with the second person plural "ye" that was in wide use at the time.
+The original wording includes "ye", which is a contraction of the word "the", and might be confused with the second person plural "ye" that was in wide use at the time.